brandnpatterson/hello-webpack/README.md

 ## Prerequisites

-Start by cloning this repo, then run
+Start by cloning this repo, and run

 ```
 cd hello-webpack